peter-okari/api-2018-apr-to-aug/security/stonecold-login/README.md

   `php artisan make:controller AnthuController`

-  > adding `--resource` to the above creates basic CRUD routes in the controller class.
+  > adding `--resource` to the above creates basic CRUD methods in the controller class.

   create the `login`,`attemptLogin`, `profile` and `logout` methods